-Now that the Affordable Care Act’s mandate requiring everyone to have health insurance has been eliminated, private health insurance premiums will skyrocket and, like Maine, other red states will press harder for Medicaid expansion.
+Now that the Affordable Care Act’s mandate requiring Americans to buy health insurance has been eliminated, other red states like Maine will begin pressing harder for Medicaid expansion.

 And what would be the harm in that.
 At $5,736 per enrollee per year Medicaid is the lowest cost and most effective public health insurance program in the U.S.

 The question is: how do we pay for Medicaid for all?